dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 ### Persisting Data with SQLAlchemy ORM

-Now that we have created our classes, let's create a file called `main.py` and generate some instances of these classes to persist to the database.
+Now that we have created our classes, let's create a file called `inserts.py` and generate some instances of these classes to persist to the database.
 In this file, let's add the following code:

 ```python

 ```

 ### Querying Data with SQLAlchemy ORM

+### Removing Data with SQLAlchemy ORM

 {% include asides/python.markdown %}